-A. Mandatory Settlement Conference.
+- A. Mandatory Settlement Conference.
 A mandatory settlement conference pursuant to CRC 3.1380 shall be held in all cases where a trial or evidentiary hearing has been demanded.
-The date for the settlement conference shall be assigned at a status conference.

-B. Settlement Conference Statement.
-Counsel shall lodge an original plus two (2) copies of a settlement conference statement in the Calendar Department (Room 113) ten (10) court days before the settlement conference so that the statements can be distributed to the settlement panelists.
-The court will impose sanctions of \$99 per day for statements lodged less than ten (10) court days before the settlement conference.
-The date and time of the settlement conference and trial/evidentiary hearing shall be typed on the face sheet of the statement.
-The settlement conference statement shall include the following, where applicable:

-1. A brief statement of the case;

-2. A statement of facts including: (a) factual and legal contentions in dispute; and (b) citations of authorities which support legal propositions;

-3. The date when the last face-to-face settlement discussion was held.

-C. Required Attendance.
+The date for the settlement conference shall be assigned at a status conference. - B. Settlement Conference Statement.
+At least ten (10) court days before the settlement conference, parties shall lodge an original and two copies of a settlement conference statement with the Court.
+If excused by the Court from E-filing, a party shall provide two envelopes of sufficient size, and with sufficient postage, to accommodate mailing the statements to the settlement panelists.
+The Court may impose sanctions of \$99 per calendar day for statements lodged late.
+The parties shall note the date and time of the settlement conference and trial on the face sheet of the statement.
+The settlement conference statement shall comply with all requirements of CRC 3.1380(c) and shall also include the following, where applicable: - 1.
+A brief statement of the case; - 2.
+A statement of facts including: (a) factual and legal contentions in dispute; and (b) citations of authorities which support legal propositions; - 3.
+The date when the last face-to-face settlement discussion was held. - C. Required Attendance.
 Attendance at settlement conferences by all counsel (with settlement authority and complete familiarity with the case) is required.
-Counsel must be accompanied by his/her client.
-Exceptions to this rule require advance written approval by the Court.
+Counsel must be accompanied by their client.
+Exceptions to this rule require advance written approval by the Court. - D. Continuances.

-D. Continuances.
 Matters scheduled for a settlement conference cannot be continued by stipulation.
 All continuance requests (whether stipulated to or not) must be filed at least ten (10) court days prior to the scheduled hearing date.
 Once filed, a date to hear the continuance request will be set by the Probate Judge.
 All parties must appear.